 Pam Leo explains very well why connection is so important for every parent:

-In my opinion, building a strong connection with the kids is the best way to build a happy and peaceful family!
+Building a strong connection with the kids is the most powerful way to build a happy and peaceful family!

-Not only that the kids will be happier because they will feel our love and support but we will also feel better knowing that we are gentle and loving with our children.
+Not only that the kids will be happier because they will feel our love and support, but we will also feel better knowing that we are building a close relationship with our children.

-This is why I want you to invite you to join our Positive Connection Challenge and get some great tips to help you build that strong connection.
+This is why I want you to invite you to join the Family Joy Club and discover simple, playful ways to build more happy memories with your kids!

 photo credit: Evgeny Atamanenko / shutterstock.com